LinkdropHQ/linkdrop-unlock/sdk/README.md

 LinkdropSDK.computeProxyAddress(factoryAddress, senderAddress, masterCopyAddress)
 ```

-This function will use hash of `senderAddress` as salt when building CREATE2 address
+This function will use hash of `senderAddress` as salt and return built CREATE2 address

 ### Generate link for ETH or ERC20